WilliamLu1999/Trace-Reconstruction/README.md

 # trace-reconstruction
-The name of this research is trace reconstruction.
+The topic of this research is trace reconstruction.
 Namely, we recover the original sequence by using a number of traces.

 The research involves Theory of Probability, Sterling's Formula, Hoeffding's Inequality, and many other applications of math.